 - taking photographs in Wiltshire - war memorials, buildings, village scenes, plaques, etc.

-During September 2014 OPC's and transcribers uploaded 598 items to parish pages (including updated documents).
-New documents added as we go through October will be published here.
-New images are added to our galleries on a regular basis these galleries have been viewed over 2 million times world wide.
-The website has been visited nearly 160000 since its relaunch in February 2012.
+During January 2015 OPC's and transcribers uploaded 527 items to parish pages (including updated documents).
+New documents added as we go through February will be published here.
+New images are added to our galleries on a regular basis.
+This site has been visited over 181,000 times since its relaunch in February 2012.
+After the annual clear up of registered users we have in the region of 1770 registered returning users.

 At the beginning of each month the site holdings list is updated to show what can be found on parish pages and elsewhere on the site.
 Items highlighted in green have been updated; the original upload date is in the left hand column, the date when the item was uploaded with changes is in the right hand column.